 There are a large number of investment castings manufacturers, both domestic and foreign, with which the Company competes.
 Competition varies based on the type of investment castings products and the end use of the product (commercial, sporting goods, or military).
-Companies offering alternative methods of manufacturing such as metal injection molding (MIM), wire electric discharge machining (EDM) and advancements in computer numeric controlled (CNC) machining also compete with us to provide our customers with products.
+Companies offering alternative methods of manufacturing such as metal injection molding (MIM), wire electric discharge machining (EDM) and advancements in computer numeric controlled (CNC) machining also compete the Company's investment castings segment.
 Many of these competitors are larger corporations than the Company with substantially greater financial resources than the Company, which could affect the Company's ability to compete with these competitors.
 The principal methods of competition in the industry are quality, price, and production lead time.
-The Company believes that it can compete effectively with its present domestic competitors.
-However, it is unknown if the Company can compete with foreign competitors in the long term.